zachsanford/class-test/README.md

 ### numbers.py
 This is a Python program that allows a user to enter as many numbers as they want.
 Then the program selects the highest number.

+### read.py
+This is a Python program that tests opening and reading a file.